LearnOnDemandSystems/docs/tms/home-landing-pages/admin-tms-videos.md

         </a>
        <a class="subtopic_link" href="https://youtu.be/faZC2WEz47Q" target="_blank">
             <div class="subtopic_title">Tips and Tricks on Delivering Virtual Classes</div>
             <div class="subtopic_description">Learn all about your options for using virtual meetings with the TMS.
-Learn on Demand Systems has integrated options as well as the ability to use your virtual meeting host of choice.
+We have integrated options as well as the ability to use your virtual meeting host of choice.
 View how instructors and students experience using the virtual meeting in the TMS.</div>
         </a>
        <a class="subtopic_link" href="https://youtu.be/o7qKPFzkdhE" target="_blank">
             <div class="subtopic_title">Overview of Self-paced Learning Using Subscriptions</div>